 - For the UK as a whole, women are more likely than men to be involved with a socially orientated start-up 5.8% of women compared to 4.9% of men.
 (Global Entrepreneurship Monitor Focus on Social Entrepreneurs, GEM 2004)

 - Women are more likely than men to think that social, ethical and environmental considerations in business are important.
 (59% compared with 48%) (A Survey of Social Enterprise Across the UK, DTi, 2005)

 - The gender gap for social entrepreneurship activity is far narrower than for mainstream enterprise activity (ibid Prowess/GEM 2006)

 - 44% of women-led SMEs considered themselves to be a social enterprise, compared to 26% of all SMEs.
 However, only 9% of women-led SMEs (and 7% of all SMEs) conform to the BIS definition of a social enterprise (‘BIS Small Business Survey 2010: Women-led business boost’ Department for Business Innovation and Skills, 2011)

-Black, Asian and Minority Ethnic women
+Facts about Black, Asian and minority ethnic women Entrepreneurs